Survive the Summer: Background

-In November 2014, a reissue of Azalea's first studio album The New Classic (2014), titled Reclassified, was released; it featured five new songs, including two singles — "Beg for It" and "Trouble".
-In December, she announced plans of a new tour through her Twitter account called the Great Escape Tour, stating that it went along with the title of her upcoming second studio album, which would also be promoted on it.
-It was later announced the tour was being postponed to the fall, before it was officially canceled in May 2015, as a new tour was planned around Azalea's new album to be released in the following year.
+In November 2014, a reissue of Azalea's debut studio album The New Classic (2014), titled Reclassified, was released; it featured five new songs, including two singles — "Beg for It" and "Trouble".
+In December, she announced plans of a tour through her Twitter account called the Great Escape Tour, stating that in addition to The New Classic, her then-upcoming second studio album would be promoted on the tour.
+It was later announced the tour would be postponed to the fall, before it was officially canceled in May 2015.

 In January 2015, Azalea announced that she had started working on her second studio album.
 In October, she announced that it would be called Digital Distortion and that it was set for release in the following year.
-On 8 January 2016, the buzz single "Azillion" was made available for free streaming on SoundCloud.
-After leaving her main record label, UK-based Virgin EMI, Azalea decided to permanently switch to her US-based record label, Def Jam.
+On 8 January 2016, the buzz single "Azillion" was released on SoundCloud.
+After leaving her record label, UK-based Virgin EMI, Azalea decided to permanently switch to her US-based record label, Def Jam.
 She then previewed the lenticular cover art for the album.

-On 18 March 2016, the intended lead single, "Team", was released for digital download.
-In September, she explained she was delaying the album to 2017 after experiencing personal setbacks.
-On 3 March 2017, the promotional single, "Can't Lose", was released.
-On 24 March, the intended second single, "Mo Bounce", was released.
-Following the release, Azalea confirmed the scrapping of the 2016 material and as well as recordings of 13 new songs which include collaborations with YG, Lil Uzi Vert, and Jeremih.
-She also said the album should still include the songs "Elephant" featuring YG, "Team", and "Mo Bounce".
-On 19 May 2017, the third intended single, "Switch", featuring Brazilian singer Anitta, was released.
+On 18 March 2016, the intended lead single from Digital Distortion, "Team", was released.
+In September, she explained she was delaying the release of the album to 2017 after experiencing personal setbacks.
+On 3 March 2017, the promotional single "Can't Lose" was released.
+On 24 March, "Mo Bounce" was released as the intended second single.
+Following the release, Azalea confirmed the scrapping of all 2016 material, as well as songs that included collaborations with YG, Lil Uzi Vert, and Jeremih.
+She also said the album would still include the songs "Elephant" featuring YG, "Team", and "Mo Bounce".
+On 19 May 2017, "Switch", featuring Brazilian singer Anitta, was released.